PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 ### Use an npm Package

 Next, we'll update the component to get data from the Star Wars API using the `axios` npm package.
-In this example, we'll retrieve a name via the API so we can remove the `name` prop.
-Next, we'll update the

-> **Note:** To use most npm packages on Pipedream, just require them — there is no `package.json` or `npm install` required.

 To use the `axios` package, just require it.

 ```javascript
 const axios = require("axios")